 Following a claim, you will usually be eligible to receive a number of different types of damages to compensate you for the injury you have sustained.
-This will include general damages which involves compensation for the pain and suffering you have experienced following your injury.
+This will include general damages which compensates you for the pain and suffering you have experienced following your injury.

-Additionally, you may receive special damages which can include compensation for loss of earnings, care costs which have accrued if you have been dependent on another individual for help around the home as well as compensation for any specific damage to your property.
+Additionally, you may receive special damages which can include compensation for loss of earnings, care costs that have accrued if you have been dependent on another individual for help around the home, as well as compensation for any specific damage to your property.

 You can also claim back any medical or travel expenses that you have incurred as a result of your injury.
 This can include travel to and from hospital appointments and medical costs involved in either your treatment or rehabilitation following your injury.
 Be sure to keep hold of receipts to prove your expenses.